 Since the environmental impact of electricity production will likely be lessened in the future owing to advancements in sustainable energy generation, the global warming potential stemming from operational energy can be further reduced.
 The work on D1244 thus represents a significant contribution to the ongoing effort of the construction industry in reducing material and energy consumption as well as emissions.

-- General Planning: Prof. Lucio Blandini, Institute for Lightweight Structures and Conceptual Design, University of Stuttgart
+- Facade and structural design: Prof. Lucio Blandini, Institute for Lightweight Structures and Conceptual Design, University of Stuttgart

 - Control and Regulation: Prof. Oliver Sawodny, Institute for System Dynamics, University of Stuttgart